-A critical section of the Planning Parameters is the discussion of the budget environment at the state, District, and College levels.
-The budget discussion includes projected allocations from the state to the District and the District to the College.
-The document also includes a discussion of budgetary challenges faced by the District, such as stagnant enrollment, unfunded liabilities, and the shifting of state funding from general fund to categorical funds.
-At the College level, the budget discussion notes mandatory expenditure increases due to rising salary and benefits costs and the increased costs for services such as utilities.
+A critical section of the Planning Parameters is the discussion of the budget environment at the State, District, and College.
+The budget discussion includes projected allocations from the State to the District and the District to the College.
+The document also includes a discussion of budgetary challenges faced by the District, such as stagnant enrollment, unfunded liabilities, and the shifting of State funding from general fund to categorical funds.

+At the college level, the budget discussion notes mandatory expenditure increases due to rising salary and benefits costs and the increased costs for services such as utilities.

-Ventura College meets this Standard.
-The College executive team thoroughly examines the fiscal environment at the state, District, and College levels prior to establishing and vetting the planning parameters for the next fiscal year.
-These planning parameters serve to provide the context for program, organizational and staffing decisions.
+The College meets this Standard.
+The College executive team thoroughly examines the fiscal environment at the State, District, and College prior to establishing and vetting the next fiscal year Planning Parameters.
+These Planning Parameters serve to provide the context for program, organizational and staffing decisions for the fiscal year.
+They are issued in the spring using the